I PREFACE

 We are going to examine the diets of students living at home in

-section will mention the diets of students
+section will mention the diets of students living alone, so please compare

 this with that section.